ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Holder Setup

-In order to support the protection of a presentation by a holder to a verifier, the holder MUST use a Holder Presentation Key during the issuance and the presentation of every Single Use JWP.
+To support the protection of a presentation by a holder to a verifier, the holder MUST use a Holder Presentation Key during the issuance and the presentation of every Single Use JWP.
 This Holder Presentation Key MUST be generated and used for only one JWP if